 Firehouse Coffee.
 Firehouse has not just a table, but a small room (with a door!) to keep the kids busy.
 Take your drinks and Macrina pastries into this Ballard coffee shop’s small playroom, close the door, and enjoy in (relative) peace while your child plays.
 Ahhh.
 Lot parking available.
 2622 N.W.
 Market St., Seattle.
 206-784-2911

-Barn & Field, Kitchen & Bakery.
+Swansons Café.
 This hidden gem, located in the conservatory inside Swansons Nursery in north Ballard offers coffee, pastries and light meals.
-Visit for the tropical atmosphere, sweet treats or breakfast and lunch menu; and stay to watch the koi in their own private oasis.
+Visit for the tropical atmosphere, sweet treats or breakfast and lunch menu, and stay to watch the koi in their own private oasis.
 After lunch, pull the kids in a wagon and plan your garden while strolling through the lush rows of plants.
 9701 15th Ave.
 N.W., Seattle.
 206-782-2543

 Mighty-O Donuts.
-They don't have a kids' space, but they do have organic, vegan donuts that are trans-fat-free.
+They don’t have a kids’ space, but they do have organic, vegan doughnuts that are trans-fat-free.
 And they taste pretty darn good.
 Oh, and the original café in Wallingford is located in a vintage Seattle building just a short walk away from Green Lake.
-Check out the location in Ballard, too, with a window for watching the donut-making action.
-Also find cafés in South Lake Union and Denny Triangle.
+Check out the location in Ballard, too, with a window for watching the doughnut-making action.
+Also find cafés in Green Lake, Capitol Hill, South Lake Union and Denny Triangle.
 Multiple locations.

 Cloud City Coffee.
-Located a scone's throw from the triply awesome park that is Maple Leaf Reservoir Park, Cloud City Coffee is a real neighborhood "third place."
-Going there is like visiting a friend who happens to be a terrific baker and has a living room with comfy couches, a kids' corner with books and toys and a genuinely welcoming atmosphere.
+Located a scone’s throw from the triply awesome park that is Maple Leaf Reservoir Park, Cloud City Coffee is a real neighborhood “third place.”
+Going there is like visiting a friend who happens to be a terrific baker and has a living room with comfy couches and a genuinely welcoming atmosphere.
 Delicious baked goods are made in-house.
 Breakfast burritos and sandwiches offer heartier options.
 8801 Roosevelt Way N.E., Seattle.
 206-527-5552

 Top Pot Donuts.
 We love the Wedgwood location for outings with kids: The covered outdoor seating is very Seattle-by-way-of-Palm-Springs.
-The donuts stacked in a glass case at the front counter are irresistible; and the ice cream is Wedgwood's best.
-And it's a short walk to the Wedgwood library or an excellent treat stop on the way to or from Magnuson Park.
-Fifteen-plus more locations await, including one on the Edmonds waterfront.
+The doughnuts stacked in a glass case at the front counter are irresistible, and the ice cream is Wedgwood’s best.
+And it’s a short walk to the Wedgwood library or an excellent treat stop on the way to or from Magnuson Park.
 Multiple locations.

 Grateful Bread.
-Just across the street from Wedgwood's Top Pot Donuts sits this hippie-era gem.
-A comfortable corner is devoted to children's books and toys.
+Just across the street from Wedgwood’s Top Pot Donuts sits this hippie-era gem.
+A comfortable corner is devoted to children’s books and toys.
 A wide porch area offers picnic-style seating on warmer days.
 Soups, sandwiches and artisan breads are the house specialties, along with espresso and baked goods.
-They have occasional folksy live music.
-And the Northeast Branch of the Seattle Public Library is four blocks south.
+They have occasional folksy live music at both the Duvall and Seattle locations.
 7001 35th Ave.
 N.E., Seattle.
 206-525-3166

 Kaffeeklatsch.
 For having brought good coffee to downtown Lake City, this German bakery is already beloved.
 It also boasts excellent bread and desserts with impossible-to-pronounce German names; yummy sandwiches; a small kids’ play area and games.
 Plus, because it’s in a useful little strip mall, you can shop at Bartell’s, walk to the bank, go the library or take care of other mini-errands in one sweep.
 12513 Lake City Way N.E., Suite H., Seattle.
 206-462-1059